nsh07/urbanite/README.md

 ---

 Urbanite is a program for searching words and their definitions on [Urban Dictionary](https://www.urbandictionary.com/) within a terminal emulator/shell.
-Pointless, I know

 ---